 In meeting the credit requirements, graduate assistants should be enrolled in courses that are recognized as being of graduate level unless the student's department or school has granted written permission for course work constituting an exception to this rule.
-Visitor credits do not count as part of a graduate assistant's credit load.
+Visitor credits may count as part of a graduate assistant's credit load, if approved, in writing, by the student's department chair or unit director and the Dean of The Graduate School.

-Graduate Assistant Illness, Injury, and Pregnancy Leave Policy
+Graduate Assistant (not covered by the Graduate Employees Union Contract) Illness, Injury, and Pregnancy Leave Policy